NovakTheBrave/Binary-Heap-Structure/README.md

-# Binary-Heap-Structure
+# Binary Heap Excersise
 This hosts a binary heap data structure built using linked lists, which was programmed in Java using Eclipse.
-This activity was completed for a Data Structures course in the Spring of 2021.
+This excersise was completed for a Data Structures course in the Spring of 2021.

 The linked list was declared prior to my involvement, along with the main test method and a few debugging methods, and the rest of the code was developed by me.